You searched for: “vair

-1. A typically bluish-gray fur that is obtained from a variety of squirrels used in the 13t and 14th centuries as a lining or trimming for garments.
+1. A typically bluish-gray fur that is obtained from a variety of squirrels: A vair was used in the 13th and 14th centuries as a lining or trimming for garments.

-2. Fur that was used in heraldry to represented interlockig rows of shield-shaped or bell-shaped figures that are alternately blue and white; as, a tincture.
+2. Fur that was used on heraldic shields: Vair was used to represent the interlocking rows of shield-shaped or bell-shaped figures that were alternately blue and white, like a tincture.

 3. Etymology: from Middle English via Old French; from Latin varius, "changing, diverse".